IBS AND YOUR BRAIN

 Can Inner Freedom Therapy (IFT) help by using hypnotherapy for IBS?

 IFT uses hypnotherapy and is combined with life coaching in a unique program.
-The client who works with Health Coach and doctor Elaine Goldhammer experiences a freeing of the GI tract from their over-working, over-thinking conscious and subconscious mind.
-Once free, your stomach and bowels work perfectly, just as they were designed to.
+The client who works with Dr. Elaine Goldhammer experiences a freeing of the GI tract from their over-working, over-thinking conscious and subconscious mind.
+Once free, your stomach and bowels work perfectly, just as they were designed to work.
 No more planning your life around your bathrooms.

 Imagine your life without diarrhea, constipation, pain, and excess gas.
-Imagine feeling free of fear of embarrassment, free of excessive planning, free of worry of finding bathrooms, free of worrying where to sit at a meeting or in a theater.
-Now imagine a life that has your full participation, a life you want… without the nuisance of IBS symptoms, IBS medication, or lifestyle and diet restrictions.
+Imagine feeling free of the fear of embarrassment, free of excessive planning, free of the worry of finding bathrooms, free of worrying where to sit at a meeting or in a theater.
+Now imagine a life that has your full participation, a life you want.

 Life Coaching for IBS and how can it help.

-If you suffer from IBS and live in West Chester, Pennsylvania, contact Health Coach Elaine for a FREE consultation!
+If you suffer from IBS and live in West Chester, Pennsylvania, contact Elaine for a FREE consultation!

 IBS and Your Brain explained!